vahidbaharvand/test4z/samples/mock/Readme.md

 ## Python Samples
 Follow these steps to use the Python samples with mocked Test4z:
 1. Install Python and pip as described in [Installing](/samples/python/README.md#installing).
-2. Submit the following command to configure the mocking server:
+2. Submit the following command to configure the mock server:
     ```
    cd src/main/.scripts/ && python set_mock.py && cd ../../..
    ```